SBA 7(a) Loans: Your Complete Guide To Terms, Fees, & Eligibility

 Fewer Fees

-The SBA prohibits financial institutions from tacking on certain unnecessary fees, such as fees for services, add-on interest, fees for legal services, commissions, bonuses, and broker fees.
+The SBA prohibits financial institutions from adding certain fees, such as fees for services, add-on interest, fees for legal services, commissions, bonuses, and broker fees.
 Lenders also can’t charge origination fees but can charge “packaging fees” provided these fees are reasonable and are for services actually provided.

 SBA 7(a) Loan Program Disadvantages